tassun/will-sql/README.md

 ```

 ### Database Adapter
-Database adapter now support for mysql, mssql, odbc and oracledb when using database connector instance it can send raw sql statement depending on using database module
+Database adapter now support for mysql, mssql, odbc, postgres and oracledb when using database connector instance it can send raw sql statement depending on using database module

 #### mysql